ramanaguru/Splitwise/README.md

 ## Input Format

-Register vinsmokesanji 003 namisswwaann
+Register Ramana 003  Guru

-> u1 is registering with the username "vinsmokesanji", phone "003" and password as "namisswwaann" -- --
+> u1 is registering with the username "Ramana", phone "003" and password as "Romi" -- --
 u1 UpdateProfile robinchwan